vubao2303/working-9to5/README.md

   <li>Name variables for different objects and function
   <li>Set current date and time using Jquery
   <li>Use on click function for save button to save user input in local storage
-  <li>Go throught the loops of objects by using the for loop <li>to get the value and apply new hour
+  <li>Go throught the loops of objects by using the for loop to get the value and apply new hour
   <li>Apply JSON.stringify funtion to add into storage and JSON.parse to get items to the page
   </li>
   </ul>